The Board of Ethics has jurisdiction to consider matters as outlined in the DeKalb County Code of Ethics (Section 22A of HB597). These Include:

 Confidentiality and Public Disclosure

 Each complaint shall be deemed a separate pending investigation at the time it is reported.
-The board’s records in any pending investigation are exempt from disclosure under the Georgia Open Records Act.
-Complaints shall be made publicly available on request ten days after the ethics officer closes the case as not sustained or sends the probable cause report to the board.
+While the filed complaint itself will be made available to the public, the investigative file of the Ethics Office will not.
+The Board’s records and files in any pending investigation are exempt from disclosure under the Georgia Open Records Act.
+The entire investigative file shall be made publicly available within ten days after the case is either dismissed/closed or a final hearing has taken place before the Board of Ethics.

 EthicsPoint is NOT a 911 or Emergency Service: